Showing posts with label Roi-Et United. Show all posts

 The club name comes from the Dome, which is the symbolic building of the university, being the original building on Tha Phra Chan campus, by the Chao Phraya River, close to the Royal Palace in the centre of Bangkok.

-The football club initially competed in the Khǒr Cup, from where they were promoted to the Regional League Division 2 Bangkok Region for the 2015 season.
-A fourteenth place finish was back up with tenth place in 2016.
+The football club initially competed in the KhÇ’r Cup, from which they were promoted to the Regional League Division 2 Bangkok Region for the 2015 season.
+A fourteenth-place finish was backed up with tenth place in 2016.

 Following reorganisation of the Thai league system, a fourth tier was added for 2017, with Dome being placed in Thai League 4 Bangkok Region.
 The goals of Rachanon Srinok helped the team to fifth place under head coach Worraphan Tunton.